Eating Disorders: How to Get Your Life Back

 Psychological treatment for anorexia depends on the individual.
 In adults, a therapy that motivates in an emotion-focused and empathic setting is beneficial.
 In children and teenagers, family therapy forms the core.

 People who are bulimic tend to binge eat and then purge the food by exercising, self-induced vomiting, or by using laxatives.
 Bulimic people are either overweight or may have normal weight.
-People with bulimia tend to be self destructive, with teenagers (especially) taking to smoking cigarettes or abusing drugs and alcohol.
-Impulsive behaviours such as sexual promiscuity, shoplifting, and self injury like cutting oneself are common in women with bulimia.
+People with bulimia tend to be self-destructive, especially teenagers taking to smoking or alcohol.
+Impulsive behaviours such as sexual promiscuity, shoplifting, and self-injury like cutting oneself are common in women with bulimia.

 Some typical symptoms of bulimia are:

 - Over-eating and later fasting, dieting, and exercising excessively

 - Using the restroom during or after eating

 - Distorted perception of one’s body (negative body image)

 - Damaged teeth, gums, and oesophagus, with swallowing problems